Jc-alt logo

 smallerHeight = min(height[left], height[right])

-# calculate curr water between outside pointers, (smallerHeight * width)
+# thus, calculate curr water between outside pointers = (smallerHeight * width)

 currWater = smallerHeight * (right-left)